 (2020, April) | In response to the COVID-19 pandemic, the Regional Educational Laboratory (REL) Midwest is featuring a blog series on supporting specific student populations as schools shift to remote learning.
 This particulate blog post focuses on the unique needs of students with disabilities.
 For additional evidence-based resources and guidance on remote learning, check out the collection of COVID-19 resources assembled by the regional labs.

-Frequently Asked Questions about the Delivery of Early Childhood Services During the Pandemic
+Frequently Asked Questions about the Delivery of IDEA Early Childhood Services During the Pandemic

 (2020, August) | Have questions?
 The ECTA Center offers answers on such aspects of delivering early childhood services as: consent, child find, evaluation and assessment, transition, remote service delivery and distance learning, (re)opening, child and family outcomes, and fiscal matters.